wizz13150/PDQ_Repo/Uninstalls/remove_vnc_servers/README.md

-A Package to Remove VNC, every versions
+A Package to Remove VNC, every version

 Original script by Gregory Strike: